 The State of IoT in the Banking Sector: Service Segment Steals the March

 While businesses are seeking new ways to not only understand their consumers better but also to build innovative services and products to respond to their needs, customers buy multiple devices and invest much in IoT ecosystem components.
 Consumer electronics is a critical area in IoT, and gadgets that enhance the quality of life continue to gain momentum.
-Coupled with the convergence of information and operational technologies and connected banking, all this can be referred to as the major drivers for such wide adoption of the Internet of Things in the financial services sphere.
+Coupled with the convergence of information and operational technologies and connected banking, all this can be referred to as the major drivers for such wide adoption of the Internet of Things banking in the financial services sphere_._

 The protocols and standards for IoP regulation are still in the pipeline, but we believe that they hold much promise to turn into the next momentous fintech innovation since with the expansion of PSD2 and Open Banking third-party providers and fintechs can also take on the roles of IoP providers.